-Court records: Sea View Nursing home closed for good
+Court records: Sea View nursing home closed for good

 ROWLEY — After caring for elderly residents for more than 65 years, Sea View Skilled Nursing & Rehab Services has closed for good, according to Salem Superior Court documents.

-Located on Manson Drive, Sea View Skilled Nursing & Rehab Services had been owned by the Comley family since 1954.
-Licensed to care up to 140 residents, there were about 30 residents there as recently as last September.
+Sea View Skilled Nursing & Rehab Services on Manson Drive has been owned by the Comley family since 1954.
+Licensed to care for up to 140 residents, there were about 30 residents there as recently as September.

-However, in the last two years former owner Stephen Comley II had been butting heads with state health agents.
+In the last two years, owner Stephen Comley II has been butting heads with state health agents.

+In May 2020, Comley announced he would not require residents and staff to undergo COVID-19 testing and by doing so, turned down about $150,000 in additional funding from the state.

 Commented